pmndrs/gltfjsx/readme.md

 useGLTF.preload('/model.gltf')
 ```

-Add the model to your `/public` folder as always.
-With the `--transform` flag it has created a compressed copy of it.
+Add your model to your `/public` folder as you would normally do.
+With the `--transform` flag it has created a compressed copy of it (in the above case `model-transformed.glb`).
 Without the flag just copy the original model.
-In the above case it will have create a file named `model-transformed.glb`.

 ```text
 /public